{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

-Is Your Colo Data Center CEO in Search Engine Denial?Search engines have been around a long time.
+Search engines have been around for a long time.
 Google, for example, traces its roots back to 1996.

-But it’s only been during the past few years that search engines, in combination with social media and mobile devices, have truly become a disruptive force that’s reshaping how enterprise IT buyers research and make decisions on colo data center services.
+But it’s only been during the past few years that search engines, in combination with social media and mobile devices, have truly become a disruptive force that’s reshaping how enterprise IT buyers research and make decisions on colocation data center services.

 Some CEOs of data center companies totally understand this.
 Others are in search engine denial.